gsantopaolo/gsantopaolo.github.io/_posts/2026/2026-02-15-How-to-Get-the-Best-from-Claude-Code-From-Single-Sessions-to-16-Agent-Teams.md

 ### Communicating with Individual Agents

 Once the team is running, you can:
-- **Talk to the team leader**: Type in the team leader's pane.
-The leader coordinates and can relay instructions.
+- **Talk to the team leader**: Type in the main session.
+The leader coordinates and can relay instructions to teammates.
+- **Talk to a specific teammate (in-process mode)**: Use `Shift+Up/Down` to select a teammate, then type your message directly to that agent.
-- **Talk to a specific teammate**: Switch to that agent's tmux pane (`Ctrl-b` + arrow key) and type directly.
+- **Talk to a specific teammate (split-pane mode)**: Click into the agent's tmux pane (or `Ctrl-b` + arrow key) and type directly.
-- **Monitor progress**: The team leader's pane shows status updates from all teammates.
+- **Monitor progress**: The team leader tracks status updates from all teammates.
+Use `Ctrl+T` to toggle the task list in in-process mode.

 ### Graceful Shutdown